Portable Flash Drives: Speed, Security, & Smart Choices

 • USB 3.1 Gen 2 / 3.2 Gen 2 (SuperSpeed+): Doubling the speed to 10 Gbps (around 1250 MB/s), these drives are fantastic for frequent transfers of large files, like 4K videos or extensive photo libraries.

 • USB 3.2 Gen 2×2 (SuperSpeed+): The fastest of the 3.2 family, clocking in at 20 Gbps (around 2500 MB/s).
-These are cutting-edge and require specific hardware to achieve full speeds.
+These are modern and require specific hardware to achieve full speeds.

 • USB4 (and Thunderbolt 4): The latest and greatest, offering up to 40 Gbps, often using the USB-C connector.
 These are typically found on newer high-end devices and specialized portable flash drives or external SSDs.